UK TERMS OF SERVICE

 not letting anyone else use your Curve card or Curve app

-Keeping your Curve card details (physical or digital) safe
+keeping your Curve card and card details (physical or digital) safe

 If you think your card is lost or stolen, someone knows your security details or there are transactions on your account you don’t recognise, you must:

-immediately lock your Curve card in the app
+Immediately lock your Curve card in the Curve app.

 Uses.
-You can use your Curve card to make payments or withdraw cash.
+You can use your Curve card to make payments online or at mPos or to withdraw cash.

 Authorised transactions.
 We’ll consider a transaction to be authorised by you when you do at least one of the following: